 In my family, birthdays are always commemorated with a feast, and it’s never large enough until we’ve nearly run out of table space to lay our chopsticks.
-More often than not, it’s a Korean barbecue meat-fest at Seoul House in Thornhill, the celebratory scene of our many gluttonous gatherings.
+More often than not, it’s a Korean barbecue meat-fest at Seoul House restaurant in Thornhill (just north of downtown Toronto), the celebratory scene of our many gluttonous gatherings.

 The antithesis of the all-you-can-eat muck served by its imitators that irreverently push quantity over quality, Seoul House is, first and foremost, a barbecue establishment.
 On my many visits, I’ve never ordered anything off the menu but the a la carte grilled meat.
 The fans built into both the table-top grills and ceiling provide the proper ventilation, a significant indicator that Seoul House means serious barbecue business.

 For my father’s birthday, we were warmly greeted as usual by the staff who, by now, knows us well.

 As with every Korean meal, we started with a variety of side dishes (banchan).
 Seoul House serves a set of different offerings each day – one of the most extensive and highest quality assortments I’ve tasted in Toronto.

 First up: a light, steamed egg custard with silken tofu consistency (gyeranjjim) and green onion pancake (pajeon) – both personal favourites.